MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddstring.md

 title: AcxObjectBagAddString
 ms.date: 01/26/2022
 targetos: Windows
-description: The AcxObjectBagAddString function adds a string to the object bag, that will be associated with the provided ValueName.
+description: The AcxObjectBagAddString function adds a WDFSTRING object to the object bag, that will be associated with the provided ValueName.
 prerelease: true
 req.assembly:
 req.construct-type: function